 Arriving at the Limonaia Pra de la Fam always feels special.
 It’s like stepping into another time.
 The lemon houses tell a story of hard work, patience, and ingenuity.
 Walking among these terraces, with the lake right beside you, creates a feeling that is hard to put into words: it is beauty, but also the living memory of this land.

-They are simple experiences, yet deeply restorative—those that truly help you switch off.
+These are just two of the many wonderful experiences you can enjoy in Tignale: simple hikes, yet deeply rejuvenating—the kind that truly help you switch off.

-And one small tip: upon your arrival, ask for a trail map.
+And one small tip: when you arrive, ask for a trail map.

 Spring here is not just a season.
-It is a different way of experiencing time.
+It’s a different way of experiencing time.

 Paola